 She slapped his hand from the key, sending him flying across the hall, skidding on the mat that never seemed to want to stay in one place.
 I had a ringside seat at the top of the stairs and watched as she calmly removed the key and slammed the door.

 Sally, my older sister by two years, came out of her room to see what was happening.
 At seventeen, she thought she’d been around the block and knew everything.
 As for the block, she’d been around it all right.
-There was no good way to describe my sister, other than to call her a tart.
-Right then, she looked the part too, with her smeared makeup and messy hair.
+There was no good way to describe my sister other than to call her a tart.
+She looked the part, too, with her smeared makeup and messy hair.
 Hanging over the bannister in her underwear, she told mum to kick his no good arse back out the door.
 Mum looked up at us with rage in her eyes and we both fled, creeping back when we felt it safe, even sliding down a few stairs to hear better.

-I sat there wishing I could see through walls.
+I sat there wishing I could see through the walls.
 I wanted to go in and say something, remind her that dad wasn’t a bad man.
-Stupid and unlucky maybe, but it wasn’t his fault all his schemes and dreams came to nothing.
+Stupid and unlucky, maybe, but it wasn’t his fault all his schemes and dreams came to nothing.

 The silence frightened me.
 Mum couldn’t possibly leave him.
 She loved him, had stood by his crazy ideas all this time.
 Turning to Sally, I whispered, ‘We’ve got to do something.
 Put some clothes on, hurry, before Dad passes out and mum goes to sleep on the thoughts in her head.’